GET ORDAINED

 "Welcome everyone, to the wedding ceremony of [PARTNER A] and [PARTNER B].

-Let's take a moment to feel the connection and warmth in this space -- a closeness that can't be obscured by any amount of distance or precaution.
+Let's take a moment to feel the connection and warmth in this space.

 We've come here today to celebrate the most intimate of bonds between two people, marriage, during one of the most unique moments in history.

-(Whether you're here in-person or joining us virtually,) We are so happy that you were able to make it here today, to witness and honor the love that [PARTNER A] and [PARTNER B] share."
+(Whether you're here in-person or joining us virtually,) We're so happy that you were able to make it here today, to witness and honor the love that [PARTNER A] and [PARTNER B] share."

 BLESSINGS OR WISHES FOR JOY & HEALTH